pierreklintefors/ikaros-3/Source/Kernel/matrix.md

 m.info();
 ```

 The rank of a matrix is obtained using the rank function.
-This is the dimensionality of the matrix (and not the matrix rank that can be obtained using the matrank-function instead, when implemented...):
+This is the dimensionality of the matrix (and not the matrix rank (that can be obtained using the matrank-function instead, once implemented...):

 ```C++
 m.rank();